learninglab-dev/the-resources/data/resources/tools/scalar/uploading-media.md

 ### Importing Audio

 Again, please keep in mind about the suggested upload limit of 15-20mb.
 The good thing is, though, that many audio files will fit within this range without any trouble.
-If not, you can use Compressor or Media Encoder for compressing your files.
+If not, you can use [Compressor](https://youtu.be/D1uLDlt-fPw), or [Media Encoder](https://youtu.be/zw12mLrQbhw) for compressing your files.

 If you would like to import audio from a streaming service such as SoundCloud, you can do that through the same method as above, via "Other Archives" > "SoundCloud" > paste in the SoundCloud file's URL.